spokestack/spokestack.io/content/docs/React Native/tts.md

 ## Generating the audio

-Generating a URL to a audio stream of a tts synthesized voice is just a single method in Spokestack!
+Generating a URL to an audio stream of a TTS synthesized voice is just a single method in Spokestack!

 ```javascript
 Spokestack.synthesize({